 A spa enclosure is ideal if you want more privacy in your backyard.
 There are many ready-made enclosures available from home improvement stores, but they can be quite expensive.
 One option is to build a spa enclosure on your own to save money.
-This project can be completed in a few days using simple tools and materials.
+This project can be completed in a few days using basic tools and materials.

-Step 1 - Surface
+Step 1 - Lay the Groundwork

-Step 2 - Post Holes
+Step 2 - Place Post Holes

-Dig post holes 3 feet and 10 inches apart around the concrete pad.
+Dig post holes three feet and 10 inches apart around the concrete pad.
 This is where the walls of the enclosure are going to go, so make sure you dig the holes in straight lines if you have created a square or rectangular pad.
 If you have a round pad, dig the holes a foot away from the edge of the pad, leaving a space without a post hole where the entry to the spa will be.

 Step 3 - Pour Concrete